 About Shannon Welles

 I've been making art all my life, with darkroom photography emerging as the strongest hold on my heart.
 I am drawn to the spirit of place and the memories and history it holds.
 Over the past decade, I have been working to re-skill myself in earth, community, and place-based knowledge areas.
-I have a permaculture design certificate, a Washington native plant steward certificate, and experience in community garden design and planning, urban forest restoration, wildcrafting, and earthen building and mural painting.
-I am currently studying PNW ethnobotany and will enter Seattle U in the fall for the MFA in Arts Leadership program.
+I am a Washington native plant steward and have apprenticed in PNW ethnobotany, medicinal wildcrafting, permaculture, and earthen building.
+I am currently completing my MFA in Arts Leadership.
 By employing ancient knowledge, materials, and techniques, I am seeking a deeper understanding of the earth and what it is to be human.